onsip/sipjs.com/content/api/0.5.0/ua.md

 #### `on('registered', function () {})`

-*There are no documented arguments for this event*
+*There are no documented arguments for this event*.

 ### `unregistered`

 Fired for an unregistration.
 This event is fired in the following scenarios:

 * As a result of an unregistration request, `UA.unregister()`.
-* If being registered, a periodic re-registration fails.
+* When registered, a periodic re-registration fails.

 #### `on('unregistered', function (cause) {})`